AgenceBaltazare/vkrz/wp-content/plugins/profile-builder/readme.txt

 15. Edit or Add New User Role

 == Changelog ==
+= 3.8.1 =
+* Feature: added new field types: Heading, Input, Textarea, Select, Select2, Checkbox, Radio
+* Feature: added Avatar field which lets your users manage their avatar on your website from the Profile Builder forms
+* Feature: added Email Customizer feature which lets you edit all the emails that the plugin sends with custom content and tags for the defined fields
+* Fix: issue with licence activation not working on multisite

+= 3.8.0 =
+* Feature: added the possibility to restrict the purchase of WooCommerce Products based on User Roles
+* Misc: fix some cases where HTML was displaying in the back-end

 = 3.7.9 =
 * Fix: Bug happening with the Elementor Registration widget in some cases
 * Fix: Backwards compatibility issues with Password Strength feature on older versions of WordPress